Pitman transforms and Brownian motion in the interval viewed as an affine alcove: Some probability distributions

 Its distribution is studied in Biane et al.\ \cite{bpy} where it is symbolized ${\pi^2}S_2/4$.
-Its Laplace transform is given by, for $\tau \geq0$, and its distribution function is (cf. Table 1 in \cite{bpy}) so in this case the corollary is also given in Exemple 20 of Salminen and Yor \cite{salmy}.
+Its Laplace transform is given by, for $\tau \geq0$, and its distribution function is (cf.\ Table 1 in \cite{bpy}) In this case the corollary is also given in Example 20 of Salminen and Yor \cite{salmy}.

 When $\mu=1/2$,